UNCONDITIONAL LOVE : affection with no limits or conditions; complete love

 I don’t typically get all Jesus here on the blog, but alas this post I am.
-We are a Christ following parents who are raising our kids to know who God is and how he loves.
+We are Christ following parents who are raising our kids to know who God is and how he loves us and all.

 Love bears all things, believes all things, hopes all things, endures all things. – 1 Corinthians 13:7

 Remind You Children DAILY That They Are Loved

 I LOVE YOU – Every single day my kids hear these words.
 These are words, I just don’t think can be said enough.
 Good days, bad days – it doesn’t matter because there is a constant in our lives…. love.